-Every year when our Ethical Fashion Report grades are released, several commentators flag concern that Baptist World Aid is letting purveyors of fast fashion off the hook too easily.
+Each year when our Ethical Fashion Report results are released, several commentators flag concern that Baptist World Aid is letting purveyors of fast fashion off the hook too easily.

 Fast fashion is frequently criticised for contributing to a culture that demands cheaper clothing, in more styles, on a regular basis.
-These clothes are rotated through stores at breakneck speed, with turnaround now as condensed as weekly.
+These clothes are rotated through stores at breakneck speed, with turnaround as condensed as weekly.